locoframework/loco-js-model/README.md

 ### 1.1  _(2020-09-06)_

-* ability to receive & send cookies by a CORS request
+* Ability to receive & send cookies by a CORS request

 ### 1.0  _(2020-05-19)_